Alex-BusNet/Reveles/README.md

 ### Obtaining Reveles
 1. Create a folder you can easily find to store the Reveles project (I used '/home/USER_NAME/Reveles').

-2. Inside this folder, open a terminal window (right-click in the window and select 'Open in Terminal')
+2. Inside this folder, open a terminal window (right-click in the window and select 'Open in Terminal').

 3. Enter the following command into the terminal to get the Reveles project<br>
 	`git clone https://github.com/Alex-BusNet/Reveles.git`

 ### Obtaining linuxdeployqt
 1. Create another folder for the linuxdeployqt project (I used '/home/USER_NAME/Documents/linuxdeployqt').

 2. Download the latest version of linuxdeployqt [here](https://github.com/probonopd/linuxdeployqt/releases).
 > NOTE: Be sure to download the .AppImage file and save it to the folder we created in step 1.